nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature allows groups to be added to and deleted from TABS, facilitated by the `UniqueGroupList`.
 It is achieved by the following operations:

-- `Model#addGroup(GroupName)` - Adds a group to TABS with the input name.
+- `Model#addGroup(GroupName)` - Adds a group to TABS with the input groupname.
-- `Model#deleteGroup(GroupName)` - Deletes the group with the input name, and removes any members and assignments associated.
+- `Model#deleteGroup(GroupName)` - Deletes the group with the input groupname, and removes any members and assignments associated.

 Given below is an example usage scenario and how groups are added/deleted at each stage.